clickstorm/cs_seo/Documentation/User/Index.rst

    Data type
          string
    Description
-        Set a focus keyword for the current page.
-In the on-page evaluation will be shown, if the keyword was found in the browser title, the description and the content of the page.
+        Specify a word or phrase.
+In the SEO evaluation will be proofed wether this Focus Keyword is set in the browser title, the meta description and in the page content.
+You can specify multiple, comma-separated alternatives, e.g. for plural or stop words.

 .. _tx_csseo_canonical: